vitalii-novikov/fashion_CloudRun/README.md

 # 👗 Fashion CLIP Inference System
-A fully containerized, production-ready image embedding & fashion recommendation service powered by **OpenAI CLIP**, **TorchServe**, **FastAPI**, **Streamlit**, and **Google Cloud Run**.
+A fully containerized, production-ready image embedding & fashion recommendation service powered by **OpenAI CLIP**, **TorchServe**, **FastAPI**, **Streamlit**, **Annoy (Spotify)**, and **Google Cloud Run**.

-This project provides an end-to-end pipeline for generating vector embeddings from fashion images using CLIP, wrapping them into an API, and serving them via a lightweight frontend.
-Everything is designed for cloud-native, scalable, serverless deployment.
+This project provides an end-to-end pipeline for generating vector embeddings from fashion images using CLIP, storing them in an approximate nearest neighbors index (Annoy), exposing them via an API, and serving results through a frontend UI.
+The system is cloud-native, serverless, fully containerized, and ready for production-scale inference.

 ---